 - NC211: Information & Referral Service (United Way of America)

-- North Carolina Partnership for Compassionate Care
+- North Carolina Partnership for Compassionate Care (includes end-of-life care choices)

 - Seniors: Know Your Rights in Nursing Homes (Legal Aid of North Carolina)